 Heating and hot water

 Repair category 1

-Notes The heating and hot water system are both assumed to function satisfactorily.
+Notes The heating and hot water systems are assumed to function satisfactorily.
+Regular servicing of the boiler, along with all other gas appliances, is essential.

 Drainage

 Repair category 1

-Notes There is no surface evidence of blockage or leakage.
+Notes There is no surface evidence of chokage or leakage.